U.S. Economic Outlook 2017: Trigger Event Could Rock U.S. Economy

 While Republicans own majority representation in Congress, Trump adversaries Paul Ryan and Mitch McConnell are leaders of the House and Senate, respectively.
 Both have histories of antagonistic dealings and ideological conflicts with Trump, despite belonging to the same political party.

-As one example, McConnell famously castigated Trump in the general election-lead up, stating in a June 2016 interview that Trump “clearly needs to change” and was “not yet a credible candidate,” while praising Hillary Clinton as “intelligent and capable.”
-(Source: “McConnell Says Trump is Not Yet a ‘Credible Candidate’,” Time Warner Cable News, June 28, 2016.)
+As one example, McConnell famously castigated Trump in the general election lead-up, stating in a June 2016 interview that Trump, “clearly needs to change” and was, “not yet a credible candidate,” while praising Hillary Clinton as “intelligent and capable.”
+(Source: “McConnell Says Trump is Not Yet a ‘Credible Candidate’,” Spectrum News NY1, June 28, 2016.)

 However, the risks of legislative malfeasance to the economy is dwarfed by the risks posed by protectionist attitudes espoused by the President.